Actindo-AG/Documentation/DataHub/Integration/06_ManageUnitsDimensions.md

 # Manage the units and dimensions

-The units and dimensions are used for the values of attributes with different datatypes.
-The predefined units and dimensions can be selected within dropdown-lists.
-By default, a wide range of dimensions and corresponding units is preset.
+The units and dimensions are used for the values of attributes with different data types.
+The predefined units and dimensions can be selected within drop-down lists.
+The dimensions and corresponding units are preset by the system.
+You can activate or deactivate the single units within a dimension or a whole dimension.

-[comment]: <> (What can I do with the units and dimensions?
-Currently, no action is possible...)
+[comment]: <> (Not yet possible - should change)

+## Deactivate a unit

+## Deactivate a dimension